benhoyt/scandir/README.md

 speed it up and add small improvements where possible.

-**So I'd love it if you could help test scandir, report bugs, suggest improvements, or comment on the API.** And perhaps you'll see these speed-ups and API additions in Python 3.4 ... :-)
+**So I'd love it if you could help test scandir, report bugs, suggest improvements, or comment on the API.**

 Benchmarks